VitielloL/VitielloL/README.md

 # Hey, I'm Lucas Vitiello a developer
 I've been programming for 1 year and a half and I’m always looking to study and develop new projects to feed my knowledge and my github.
 My social networks, portfolio and contacts are just below.

-## My page with some projects I developed
+## My page with projects I developed
 <a href="https://vitiello-portfolio.vercel.app/" target="_blank">https://vitiello-portfolio.vercel.app/</a>

 ## Technologies I've worked on